Left-on-Read/leftonread/README.md

 We ❤️ contributors.
 Please be sure to read our [CODE OF CONDUCT](./CODE_OF_CONDUCT).

-At a high-level, this monorepo is split up into 4 project subdirectories:
+At a high-level, this monorepo is split up into 3 project subdirectories:

-1. `app/` — the Left on Read Electron application itself that is not dependent on anything in `server/` or `web/`.
-(Remember: the app does not even connect to the Internet.)
+1. `app/` — the Left on Read Electron application itself. `app` is not dependent on anything in `web/`.
+(Remember: the app does not connect to the Internet.)
 2. `web/` - the marketing site.
 3. `eslint-config/` - a shared eslint config to maintain consistency.

 Please see each project's README for more information.

+## License

+Left on Read is MIT Licensed.

+By contributing to Left on Read, you agree that your contributions will be licensed under its MIT license.

 ## Sponsors